jojorichard/Fluorescence_Raman_normalisation/README.md

 ```
 The function converts the excel file into dataframe by taking the pathfile form the above function and converts it in normalised dataframe.

-It is important to note that the present function only works  for excel files.
+It is important to note that the present function only works  for excel files of a specific spectrometer.

 For any other type of file, one could use the pathfile form the above function and converts it dataframe.